marshmallow-code/marshmallow/docs/custom_fields.rst

 Next steps
 ----------

 - Need to add schema-level validation, post-processing, or error handling behavior?
-See the :doc:`Extending schemas <extending>` page.
+See the :doc:`extending` page.
-- For example applications using marshmallow, check out the :doc:`Examples <examples>` page.
+- For example applications using marshmallow, check out the :doc:`examples` page.